Investigators focus on cause of deadly California crash

 “We don’t know whether the FedEx driver had fallen asleep, whether he experienced a mechanical failure with his vehicle or whether there was a separate collision on the southbound side that caused him to lose control,” said Lieutenant Scott Fredrick, the lead Highway Patrol investigator.

-A team of investigators from the National Transportation Safety Board are likely to remain on-site for about two weeks for the board’s independent review of the accident.
+A team of investigators from the National Transportation Safety Board (NTSB) began arriving on Friday morning to gather evidence for that agency’s independent review of the accident.

+NTSB member Mark Rosekind told a news conference late in the day he expected his team to remain on-site for about two weeks and would not speculate on the probable cause of the crash.

+He said the NTSB probe would examine human factors as well as “the machine and the environment,” including highway design elements, vehicle inspection records and driver training and medical records.

-Most of the FedEx truck, which was hauling two semi-trailers, was consumed in the fire, Mark Rosekind, an NTSB investigator, said at a briefing late on Friday.
-But, he added, there were sufficient remains of both drivers for authorities to have collected samples for blood and toxicology analysis.
+The FedEx truck, which was hauling two semi-trailers, was mostly consumed in the fire, but Rosekind said there were sufficient remains of both drivers for authorities to have collected samples for blood and toxicology analysis.

 “So right now, one of the things we’re in the process of doing is seeing whether or not those required samples were actually collected,” he added.